kotak-ai/1.58BitNet/README.md

 - `--config FILE` &ndash; JSON file with argument defaults (e.g. `guiding_prompt`).
 - `--two_layer` &ndash; enable the two stage trainer with self-correction.
-- `--csv_log LOG.csv` &ndash; append training metrics to a CSV file.
+- `--csv_log LOG.csv` &ndash; append metrics to a CSV file.
+When `--two_layer` is
+  active the log also includes up to three `corrected_n` columns with corrected answers for inspection.
 - `--resume CKPT` &ndash; resume training from a checkpoint created with `save_checkpoint`.